reuterk/pocli/README.md

 `pip install --user pyocclient`

-The pocli package itself can be installed in the standard way:
+The pocli package itself can be installed in the standard way from the source
+distribution:

 `python setup.py install --user`

+Alternatively the package including its dependencies can be installed easily via pip:

+`pip install --user pocli`

 Make sure to add the installation directory to the PATH environment variable, on a Unix system this is for example "~/.local/bin".
 The previous examples